If you’re a B2B SaaS team using Qualified today, you’re probably great at the classic motion:

 Qualified also positions Piper as an AI SDR that can engage and convert website visitors—especially valuable if your success metric is “get the meeting booked.”
 (See the Piper overview above.)

-What Aimdoc is designed for (B2B SaaS + AI-native)
+What Aimdoc is designed for (B2B SaaS buyer experience)

 Aimdoc is built around a different question:

-“What if the best demo experience could happen instantly—before a rep ever joins?”
+“What if your website could deliver a better buyer experience—before a rep ever joins?”

-For B2B SaaS teams, that means going beyond “chat → meeting” and enabling “chat → demo → activation.”
+For B2B SaaS teams, that means going beyond “chat → meeting” and enabling “chat → next best step”—routing to the right person, alerting the right team, and helping the buyer understand the product while intent is high.

 Aimdoc’s core focus: